 Muscle also helps burn calories.
 "The more muscle you have, the more calories you burn, so it's easier to maintain your weight," says Dr. Lee.
-Strength training might also help preserve your ability to remember.
+Similar to other exercise, strength training may also help preserve brain function in later years.

 Walking.
-Walking is simple yet powerful.
-It can help you stay trim, improve cholesterol levels, strengthen bones, keep blood pressure in check, lift your mood and lower your risk for a number of diseases (diabetes and heart disease for example).
-A number of studies have shown that walking and other physical activities can improve memory and resist age-related memory loss.
+Walking is simple, yet powerful.
+It can help you stay trim, improve cholesterol levels, strengthen bones, keep blood pressure in check, lift your mood, and lower your risk for a number of diseases (diabetes and heart disease, for example).
+A number of studies have shown that walking and other physical activities can even improve memory and resist age-related memory loss.

 All you need is a well-fitting and supportive pair of shoes.
-Start with walking for about 10-15 minutes at a time.
-Over time you can start to walk farther and faster until you're walking for 30 to 60 minutes on most days of the week.
+Start with walking for about 10 to15 minutes at a time.
+Over time, you can start to walk farther and faster, until you're walking for 30 to 60 minutes on most days of the week.

 Kegel exercises.
 These exercises won't help you look better, but they do something just as important — strengthen the pelvic floor muscles that support the bladder.
 Strong pelvic floor muscles can go a long way toward preventing incontinence.
 While many women are familiar with Kegels, these exercises can benefit men too.